jc-bao/BEHAVIOR-1K/docs/getting_started/installation.md

     5. Install primitive support: `./setup.sh --bddl --omnigibson --primitives`

-    Note that with this method you do need to set the environment variables (step 4) the first time curobo perform JIT compiling.
+    Note that with this method you need to set the environment variables (step 4) the first time curobo performs JIT compilation.

 ??? question "OmniGibson is stuck at `HydraEngine rtx failed creating scene renderer.`"